MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 [!code-python[name step](~/../botbuilder-samples/samples/python/05.multi-turn-prompt/dialogs/user_profile_dialog.py?range=73-79)]

-In `age_step`, specify a retry prompt for when the user's input fails to validate, either because it is in a format that the prompt can not parse, or the input fails a validation criteria, specified in the constructor above.
+In `age_step`, specify a retry prompt for when the user's input fails to validate, either because it's in a format that the prompt can not parse, or the input fails a validation criteria, specified in the constructor above.
 In this case, if no retry prompt was provided, the prompt will use the initial prompt text to re-prompt the user for input

 [!code-python[age step](~/../botbuilder-samples/samples/python/05.multi-turn-prompt/dialogs/user_profile_dialog.py?range=100-116)]